 Set PulseTime

-Now we come to the actual setting of the delay function.
-For this there is the command "PulseTime" in the Tasmota firmware.
-This can be used to set the delay time of the connected relay.
+Now we come to the actual setting of the overrun function.
+There is the “PulseTime” command in the Tasmota firmware for this purpose.
+This can be used to set the follow-up time of the connected relay.

-The length of the time the relay remains switched on can be set in two different "resolutions".
+The length of time the relay remains switched on can be set in two different “resolutions”.

-In order to get the right value for the command you have to take the desired time mulitplied by ten and pass it with the command.
+In order to get the right value for the command, you have to multiply the desired time by ten and pass it on with the command.

 Further examples for the range 0.1 to 11.1: